AP Source: GM to announce $1B factory investment, new jobs

-DETROIT (AP) — A person briefed on the matter says General Motors will announce a $1 billion investment in its factories that will create or keep around 1,000 jobs.
+DETROIT (AP) — General Motors will announce a $1 billion investment in its factories that will create or keep around 1,000 jobs, a person briefed on the matter said Monday.

-The investment will be announced Tuesday.
-The person tells The Associated Press that the investment is part of the normal process of equipping factories to build new models, and it’s been planned for months.
+The Detroit automaker will make the announcement Tuesday morning.
+The investment is part of the normal process of equipping factories to build new models, and it’s been planned for months, the person told The Associated Press.
 The person didn’t want to be identified because the announcement hasn’t been made yet.

-The person also says multiple factories will see investment, but GM won’t say where the new jobs will go.
+Multiple factories will get part of the money, but GM does not plan to state where the new jobs will go, according to the person.
+The company plans to use the announcement to tout both blue-collar and white-collar U.S. jobs it has created in recent years, the person said.

-President-elect Donald Trump has attacked GM and other automakers for building vehicles in Mexico and shipping them to the U.S.
+The announcement comes after President-elect Donald Trump has attacked GM and other automakers for building vehicles in Mexico and shipping them to the U.S.

 Most Read Stories